ppy/osu-wiki/news/2022/2022-07-16-new-featured-artist-blind-guardian.md

 Discover **11** power metal fables from [**Blind Guardian**'s Featured Artist listing](https://osu.ppy.sh/beatmaps/artists/284)!

 Stream-focused mapping has been a rising trend lately, and **Blind Guardian** has been a major contributor!
-Watch how [\[Karcher\]](https://osu.ppy.sh/users/11443437) (who has recently full combo'd [Yomi yori](https://osu.ppy.sh/beatmapsets/461744)!) applies his consistency skillset to [A Voice In The Dark](https://osu.ppy.sh/beatmapsets/1672400) as the beatmap's only HDHR FC:
+Watch how ::\[Karcher\]::{ user-id=11443437 } (who has recently full combo'd [Yomi yori](https://osu.ppy.sh/beatmapsets/461744)!) applies his consistency skillset to [A Voice In The Dark](https://osu.ppy.sh/beatmapsets/1672400) as the beatmap's only HDHR FC:

 <div align="center">
     <video width="100%" controls>